 - Asset Protection

-Let LaCava Law Firm, LLC in St. Charles, IL protect your estate.
+Let LaCava Law Firm, LLC in Geneva, IL protect your estate.
 Attorney Michael LaCava has in-depth knowledge of Illinois and Florida law, and will help make plans for your estate with the highest levels of care and privacy.
 Contact Michael by phone at (630) 444-7504 or use our inquiry form to start planning your estate.
 Please remember that reaching out to Michael does not constitute the begin of a legal relationship.

 If you were to pass away without a will, the status of your estate would be ‘intestate’.
 This means that state law will determine how your estate is distributed.
 This can include any property, bank accounts, or assets you have.

 Make sure your wishes are known before a situation arises that you can’t control.
 Working with an attorney such as Michael LaCava ensures that your assets are allocated the way you want them allocated, not how state law would divide your assets.